 Things have simmered down but, as yet, no consensus has been reached on how to tackle the blight, which is steadily creeping north.
 Resistant species of olive may offer some hope, but that won’t protect the existing trees, some of which are hundreds of years old.
 “There are no easy answers,” the Iranian said.

 Changing the subject, he began to tell us of his love for the people of the area.
 In Puglia, he explained, he always felt welcome.
 In Viterbo, on the other hand, he had been asked to leave bars, told “You’re not wanted here”.
 And apparently the Viterbesi were not just racist, but extremely parochial.
 He told us of women in long-term relationships with men who refused to marry them because, although Italian, they were not from Viterbo.
 “The people of the south are not like that,” he told us.
 “They are warm and generous.”
+That was the second thing we learned.

 The south was certainly warmer.
 Although it was late October when we visited, people were still swimming from the beaches in Otranto, Gallipoli and Poligno sul Mare.
 In Lecce, where we were based, the region’s unique honey-coloured limestone amplified the heat of the autumn sun.
 At six o’clock in the evening, as the sun descended, shuttered doorways opened and empty streets became busy restaurant strips – one, unfortunately, directly below our apartment.